djotaku/adventofcode/README.md

     - Originally solved with Python, Ruby, and Perl (other languages may be used in the future)
     - 50 Stars Collected
       - 20210828 - Reached 34 stars without skipping any Days/Parts.
 This put me in a tie with my score at the end of 2020 when I was doing it live Dec 2020.
-      - 20210919 - Finished my first ever Advent of Code with all 50 stars!!!!
-(Still need to do a few more days in Perl/Ruby)
+      - 20210919 - First set of Advent of Code I completed with all 50 stars!!!!
     - Nerdy tidbit: At end of 2015 repo code was split as follows:
       - 63.6% Python
       - 18.7% Ruby